Boon Yang was appointed a Director of SPH on 1 October 2011.

 From 1 July 1987 to 30 June 2012, See Tiat was a Partner and subsequently Deputy Chairman of PricewaterhouseCoopers LLP.
 He has extensive audit and business advisory experience, and has been involved in planning, executing and managing audits of large public listed companies in Singapore.

-See Tiat serves on the boards of Singapore Technologies Engineering Ltd, the Monetary Authority of Singapore, Energy Market Authority and Temasek Foundation Connects CLG Limited.
-He is also the Deputy President of the Council of Estate Agencies.
-He was the Chairman of the Building and Construction Authority and a Director of Neptune Orient Lines Ltd.
+See Tiat serves on the boards of Singapore Technologies Engineering Ltd, the Monetary Authority of Singapore and Temasek Foundation Connects CLG Limited.
+He is also the President of the Council of Estate Agencies.
+He was the Chairman of the Building and Construction Authority and a Director of Neptune Orient Lines Ltd and a board member of the Energy Market Authority.

 See Tiat graduated with Honours (Second Class Upper) in Economics from the London School of Economics & Political Science.
 He is also a Fellow with the Institute of Chartered Accountants in England and Wales.
 He was conferred the Public Service Medal in 2009 and the Public Service Star in 2014.